 The goal of this tutorial

 We add two-factor authentication to an existing LUKS-protected device.
-This can improve its security if you set strong passwords and enter them in trustworthy environments.
-After the setup, an attacker needs to either insert your YubiKey and enter a password, or enter a backup password.
+2FA can improve its security if you set strong passwords and enter them in trustworthy environments.
+After the setup, an attacker needs to either insert your YubiKey and enter a password or enter a backup password.

 Technically, you enter a password that is sent as a challenge to the YubiKey.
 The YubiKey sends a response that unlocks your LUKS-protected device.

 Please note that LUKS doesn’t offer ultimate protection against every kind of attacker.
-An attacker could learn about the password for the YubiKey or your backup password to decrypt your hard disk in the future.
-It is even possible to backup the LUKS header and the key slot areas.
-If an attacker is able to do so and learns about any password, the attacker can decrypt your hard disk in the future – even if you change all of your passwords for it.
+An attacker could learn about the password for the YubiKey or your backup password to decrypt your hard disk.
+It is even possible to back up the LUKS header and the key slot areas.
+If an attacker gets the LUKS header and any LUKS password, the attacker can decrypt your hard disk – even if you change all of your LUKS passwords.
 This isn’t a limitation of the YubiKey, but a limitation of LUKS.
-Therefore, protect your passwords, your YubiKey and your Linux device accordingly.
+Therefore, protect your passwords, your YubiKey, and your Linux device accordingly.

 For this tutorial, you need:

 - root access to a local Linux device that already uses LUKS-based full-disk encryption with a passphrase.
-This is typically achieved during the initial setup of your operating system.
+Setting up LUKS is typically achieved during the initial setup of your operating system.